huaminghuangtw/Evergreen-Notes/Permanent-Notes/happiness.md

 ---

-# How Do You Tell If Someone's Actually Happy In Life?
+# How Do You Tell If Someone’s Actually Happy In Life?

-* They're happy for other people's happiness.
+* They’re happy for other people’s happiness.
 * Rarely put others down/criticize.
 They [assume positive intent of others](Always%20assume%20positive%20intents%20and%20intentions%20in%20others.md).
 * Not on social media/not on their phone too much.
 Deeply present when you talk to them.